 NNormal is a relatively new brand created by world class trail runner Kilian Jornet in partnership with a family-owned footwear company named Camper.
 Together they envision a brand that creates long-lasting but high performing shoes built tough enough to handle even the craziest mountain adventures.
 The NNormal Tomir 2.0 is an update to NNormal’s second shoe, the Tomir.
 It’s more focused on daily training than NNormal’s other race centric shoe model, the Kjerag.

-Needless to say, the NNormal Tomir 2.0’s heritage and meanness are very good.
+Needless to say, the NNormal Tomir 2.0’s heritage and reputation are very good.
 But now we need to find out how it performs on the trails for ourselves.

 NNormal Tomir 2.0